Ken Griffey Jr.: 2007

 At the beginning of the 2007 Major League Baseball season, Ryan Freel took over center field for the Reds, and Griffey Jr. was moved to right field.
-Reds manager Jerry Narron said that "I've got to do everything I can do to put our best club out there.
+Reds manager Jerry Narron said, "I've got to do everything I can do to put our best club out there.
 My feeling is that with Ryan Freel out there, it gives us strong defense up the middle."
-Griffey changed his number from 30 to 3 to honor his three children.

 On May 10, 2007, Griffey hit his sixth home run of the season and the 569th of his career, tying Rafael Palmeiro for ninth place on the career home runs list.
 He passed Palmeiro on May 13 against the Los Angeles Dodgers.
 Griffey tied Harmon Killebrew for eighth on the all-time list hitting his 573rd career home run on May 22.
 He then surpassed him on May 25 against the Pittsburgh Pirates.

 On June 22, 2007, Griffey made his first return to Seattle after his trade to the Reds.
 Before the game, the Mariners honored him with a 15-minute presentation which included a highlight reel of his playing career with the Mariners, a presentation of a "The House that Griffey Built" memorial by Mariners hall-of-famers and former teammates Jay Buhner and Edgar Martínez, and a four-minute standing ovation from the sold-out crowd.
 Griffey did not expect such a welcome or a turnout by fans when he came back, and a short but emotional speech was given by Griffey afterwards.
 Many of the fans in attendance made signs professing their gratitude and adoration toward him with quotes such as: "The House that Griffey Built", "Seattle Junior", and "Griffey we miss you."
 Griffey went 1-for-5 in the game.
 On June 24, Griffey hit his 583rd and 584th career home runs, tying and passing Mark McGwire for seventh place on the all-time career home run list.